Common Questions

 6. What if I can't afford a doula but really want labour support?

-It is my philosophy that anyone who wants a doula should have one, so as one of the doulas in Kamloops, I have developed a few different options to make it more feasible for you.
-Please contact me to discuss options.
+It is my philosophy that anyone who wants a doula should have one, so I have developed a few different options to make it more feasible for you.
+Please contact me to discuss

-7. Are there any First Nations subsidies available?
+7. Are there any subsidies or grants available for doulas?

-If you are aboriginal, you may qualify for the doula grant which is available to cover the cost of birth doula care www.bcaafc.com/programs/doula-support
+If you identify as aboriginal, you may be eligible for the doula grant which is available to cover a portion of birth doula care www.bcaafc.com/programs/doula-support